Islamic News Tools

 8. Sisters as Co-Wives

 (14) As opposed to the practice of the period of jahiliyyah, Islam forbade taking two sisters as co-wives at the same time, because the feeling of love and sisterliness which Islam wants to maintain between sisters would be destroyed if one sister became the co-wife of the same husband.
 While the Qur'an mentioned the two sisters, the Prophet (peace be on him) added, "A man may not be married to a woman and her paternal aunt (at the same time), nor to a woman and her maternal aunt".
 (Reported by al-Bukhari and Muslim.) and he said, "If you do this, you will sever your ties of kinship."
 (Reported by Ibn Hibban.)
-And how could Islam permit the breaking of such kinship ties when it places so much importance on them?
+And how could Islam permit the breaking of such kinship ties when it places so much importance on them?9.
+Married Women

 (15) As long as a woman is married, her marriage to any other man is prohibited.
-She may marry another man only when two conditions are fulfilled:
+She may marry another man only when two conditions are fulfilled:1.
+Her marriage tie is broken either because of the death of her husband or because of divorce;

 2. She has completed the period of waiting ('iddah) ordained by Allah.
 For a pregnant woman this period ends when she delivers the baby.
 If she is widowed but not pregnant, the period of 'iddah is four months and ten days, while if she is divorced and it is not known whether or not she is pregnant, the 'iddah is three menstrual cycles.
 This 'iddah relates to the woman who has menstrual periods; for a woman who does not menstruate, the 'iddah is three months.
 Allah Ta'ala says: "And divorced women shall wait concerning themselves for three monthly periods.
 And it is not permissible for them to conceal what Allah has created in their wombs, if they believe in Allah and the Last Day."
 (2:228) "...and As for those who have no further expectation of menstruation among your women, if you are in doubt, the waiting period is three months, as well as for those who have no menses.
 And for those who are pregnant, their period is until they deliver their burdens."
 (65:4) And, "For those of you who die and leave behind widows, they shall wait concerning themselves for four months and ten days..."
 (2:234)